 There are 2 different Tiers of standards for natural gas generators, which are based on both the horsepower and the manufacture date of that particular natural gas generator.
 Each Tier’s standards become progressively more stringent.

 Mesa’s Natural Gas Generators in Regard to Federal Regulations

 Mesa’s natural gas generators are 4-stroke rich burn engines.
-While Mesa’s natural gas generators have the capacity to run on LPG, natural gas is deemed the primary fuel.
+While Mesa’s natural gas generators have the capacity to run on liquid propane (LP), natural gas is deemed the primary fuel.

 While states may differ in their permitting and compliance programs, federal law simply requires that a natural gas generator be EPA certified (or demonstrates compliance as provided by Subpart JJJJ) and that operators demonstrate compliance by keeping records of conducted maintenance.

 Emissions Comparison Between Mesa’s Natural Gas Generators and Diesel Generators